-Two low-probability but high-impact events—massive solar storms and human-caused electromagnetic pulses—have recently climbed higher on the list of policymaker concerns about threats to critical infrastructure, resulting in the White House releasing a National Space Weather Strategy and Action Plan and Congress considering bills on both subjects.
+Two low-probability but high-impact events — massive solar storms and human-caused electromagnetic pulses — have recently climbed higher on the list of policymaker concerns about threats to critical infrastructure, resulting in the White House releasing a National Space Weather Strategy and Congress considering bills on both subjects.

 These impacts have long been known, and the world’s dependence on susceptible technologies has increased over time.
 Yet outside of defense-focused EMP research and hardening of certain military systems during the Cold War, efforts to assess and mitigate space weather and EMP threats to civilian infrastructure are relatively nascent.
 Policymakers are now pushing for enhanced research and preparedness efforts in this domain.

 For space weather, the White House National Space Weather Strategy and its accompanying Action Plan — both released by the Office of Science and Technology Policy (OSTP) in Oct.
 2015 — and the “Space Weather Research and Forecasting Act” — approved by a Senate committee in April 2016 — represent the two main efforts to coordinate and codify the federal government’s space weather research and preparedness activities.
 For both space weather and EMPs, the “Critical Infrastructure Protection Act” — which the House passed in Nov.
 2015 and a Senate committee approved with some differences in May 2016 — and several provisions in other bills which recently became law comprise Congress’ primary recent efforts to enhance preparedness to both phenomena.

 “This topic is very important to President Obama, the country, and me personally,” said Tamara Dickinson, OSTP's Principal Assistant Director for Environment and Energy, during a March event that convened space weather experts from across the government to discuss recent progress in enhancing preparedness to space weather.
 (Slides from all of the speakers are available here.)